 Overview Expertise Related Insights, Events & Cases

-Before joining Atkin Chambers, Nicholas graduated at the top of his year in History at University College London (specialising in early modern middle eastern architectural history) and was awarded three major scholarships from Gray’s Inn to complete his law and bar studies at the City Law School.
+Before joining Atkin Chambers, Nicholas studied History at University College London (specialising in Early Modern Middle Eastern architectural history) where he graduated at the top of his year and he later went on to study private international law at the Hague Academy of International Law.
+He was awarded three major scholarships from Gray’s Inn to complete his law and bar studies at the City Law School in London.

 Nicholas has experienced and assisted on both domestic and international commercial litigation matters involving civil fraud and real estate disputes.
 Recent experience includes:

-Nicholas’ experience in the information technology sector includes advising a software distributor in Iraq on its claim for wrongful termination against a multinational software company (during pupillage).
+Nicholas’ experience in the information technology sector includes advising a software distributor in Iraq on its claim for wrongful termination against a multinational software company during pupillage.

 Nicholas accepts equality and discrimination law instructions relating to commercial service providers and public bodies.
 Recent experience includes: